ch-stark/gitops-rbac-example/blog/blog.md

   - cluster.open-cluster-management.io

 You can see the https://github.com/ch-stark/gitops-rbac-example/blob/main/clusterroles/rhacm-cluster-admin.yaml role here.
-For our usecase it is not enough as we need to also grant extra Permissions as we use Kyverno-Generate functionality which will be explained later
+For our usecase it is not enough as we need to also grant extra Permissions as we use Kyverno-Generate functionality which will be explained later.

 ## Including Kyverno